-The Company is required to maintain and evaluate the effectiveness of our internal controls over financial reporting under National Instrument 52-109 - Certification of Disclosure in Issuers' Annual and Interim Filings in Canada.
+The Company is required to maintain and evaluate the effectiveness of our ICFR under National Instrument 52-109 - Certification of Disclosure in Issuers' Annual and Interim Filings in Canada.
 Effective internal controls are required for the Company to accurately and reliably report financial results and other financial information.
-There is no assurance that the Company will be able to achieve and maintain the adequacy of its internal controls over financial reporting as such standards are modified, supplemented, or amended from time to time, and the Company may not be able to ensure that the Company can conclude on an ongoing basis that our internal controls over financial reporting are effective.
-The Company's failure to establish and maintain effective internal controls over financial reporting could result in the Company's inability to meet our reporting obligations, inability to prevent fraud and inability to detect material misstatements.
-As a result, any failure to maintain effective internal controls over financial reporting may result in investors losing confidence in the Company's ability to report timely, accurate and reliable financial and other information, may expose the Company to legal or regulatory actions and may adversely impact the market value of the Company's common shares.
+There is no assurance that the Company will be able to achieve and maintain the adequacy of its ICFR as such standards are modified, supplemented, or amended from time to time, and the Company may not be able to ensure that the Company can conclude on an ongoing basis that our ICFR is effective.
+The Company's failure to establish and maintain effective ICFR could result in the Company's inability to meet our reporting obligations, inability to prevent fraud and inability to detect material misstatements.
+As a result, any failure to maintain effective ICFR may result in investors losing confidence in the Company's ability to report timely, accurate and reliable financial and other information, may expose the Company to legal or regulatory actions and may adversely impact the market value of the Company's Common shares.